intra2net/avocado-i2n/README.md

  - *download* - Download a set of files from the vm to the test results folder
  - *upload* - Upload a set of files to the vm's temporary folder
  - *unittest* - Run all unit tests available for the test suite utilities
- - *update* - Redeploy tests on a vm, removing all descending states
+ - *update* - Rerun setup tests on a vm, removing all descending states
  - *shutdown* - Shutdown gracefully or kill living vms
  - *clean* - Remove the logical volumes of all installed vms
- - *full* - Create lvm image, install product, deploy tests and take a clean snapshot
  - *check* - Check whether a given state (snapshot of saved setup) exists
  - *get* - Get a given state, i.e. revert to it keeping it for further reuse
  - *set* - Set a given state, keeping it for further reuse